Marius Mbaiam

 Nekiambé Marius Mbaiam (born 1 June 1987) is a Chadian professional footballer who plays as a striker or midfielder in the Championnat National 3 for Besançon Football.
 At international level, he represented the Chad national team.

 Club career

-Mbaiam was born in Moundou, Chad. transferred from Grenoble Foot to CS Louhans-Cuiseaux in June 2007.
-After two years and nine matches, with two scored goals, in summer 2009 he signed for Gap FC.
+Mbaiam was born in Moundou, Chad. transferred from Grenoble Foot to Louhans-Cuiseaux in June 2007.
+After two years and nine matches, with two scored goals, in summer 2009 he signed for Gap.
 From 2017, he is a member of Besançon Football.

 International career

 Mbaiam made his international debut on 12 October 2003 and was member of the Chad national football team at 2007 CEMAC Cup.
 He was the part of the team for Fifa World Cup 2006 qualifiers, and Fifa World Cup 2010 qualifiers.
 Mbaiam scored his first goal on 6 September 2008 against Sudan national football team.
 He was national team captain.